mozilla/protocol/docs/03-contributing/03-css-guide.md

 Use the shortest, least specific selector required to do the job.

 Favor classes over IDs.
 IDs in CSS aren’t expressly forbidden, just strongly discouraged.
 Using ID selectors can lead to specificity wars requiring ever more powerful selectors to override previous styling.
 A better option is an attribute selector like `[id='widget']` which selects the element by its ID but has the same specificity as a class.
 Everybody wins.

 Avoid qualifying classes with type selectors.
 It slows down performance and makes classes less portable.
 E.g. `.widget` is better than `div.widget`.

 ### Minimal nesting

-We use SCSS as a pre-processor.
+We use Sass as a pre-processor.
 Nested rules are converted into descendent selectors in the generated style sheet.
 The deeper the nesting, the more complex and specific the final selector will be.
 Don’t nest rules unless necessary for context and specificity, and don’t nest rules just to group them together (use comments to label sections of the style sheet for grouping).

 All the style declarations for the parent element should come before any nested rules.

 Include a blank line before each nested rule to separate it from the rule or declaration above it.

 ```scss
 // NO - This is horrible